aws/aws-iot-device-sdk-java-v2/README.md

 The primary purpose of the AWS IoT Device SDK for Java v2 is to simplify the process of connecting devices to AWS IoT Core and interacting with AWS IoT services on various platforms.
 The SDK provides:

-* Built on the [AWS Common Runtime](https://docs.aws.amazon.com/sdkref/latest/guide/common-runtime.html) for high performance and minimal footprint
+* Integrated service clients for AWS IoT Core services
 * Secure device connections to AWS IoT Core using MQTT protocol including MQTT 5.0
 * Support for [multiple authentication methods and connection types](./documents/MQTT5_Userguide.md#how-to-setup-mqtt5-builder-based-on-desired-connection-method)
 * Android [support](./documents/ANDROID.md)
-* First-class support for AWS IoT Core services.

 #### Supported AWS IoT Core services

-* The [AWS IoT Device Shadow](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html) service adds shadows to AWS IoT thing objects.
+* The [AWS IoT Device Shadow](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html) service manages device state information in the cloud.
-* The [AWS IoT Jobs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html) allows to define a set of remote operations that can be sent to and run on one or more devices connected to AWS IoT.
+* The [AWS IoT Jobs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html) service sends remote operations to connected devices.
-* The [AWS IoT fleet provisioning](https://docs.aws.amazon.com/iot/latest/developerguide/provision-wo-cert.html) can generate and securely deliver device certificates and private keys to IoT devices when they connect to AWS IoT for the first time.
+* The [AWS IoT fleet provisioning](https://docs.aws.amazon.com/iot/latest/developerguide/provision-wo-cert.html) service generates and delivers device certificates automatically.
-* The [AWS IoT Device Management commands](https://docs.aws.amazon.com/iot/latest/developerguide/iot-remote-command.html) allows to send an instruction from the cloud to a device that's connected to AWS IoT.
+* The [AWS IoT Device Management commands](https://docs.aws.amazon.com/iot/latest/developerguide/iot-remote-command.html) service sends instructions from the cloud to connected devices.

-## Using SDK
+## Installation

 The recommended way to use the AWS IoT Device SDK for Java v2 in your project is to consume it from Maven Central.